-Despite the form it takes, abuse can cause lasting mental and emotional harm.
-Abusive-relationships can have long-term damaging effects on the victim.
-Feelings of shame, guilt, anxiety, depression, anger, trust problems, or self-destructive behaviour are common for victims of abuse.
-Victims and survivors of abuse can benefit from counselling to cope with the experience and also related trauma.
-Family members of abuse survivors can also suffer with anxiety, shame and disbelief and as a result benefit from therapy.
-Consequently this can help them develop their own healthy and supportive ways of coping.
+Abuse can take many forms, including emotional, verbal, sexual, or physical.
+Regardless of the form it takes, abuse can cause lasting mental and emotional harm.
+Survivors of abuse may find themselves struggling with shame, guilt, anxiety, depression, anger, trust problems, or self-destructive behavior.
+A qualified mental health professional can help survivors of abuse, both children and adults, to recover from the trauma they have experienced.
+Family members of abuse survivors can also benefit from therapy, which can help them develop healthy and supportive ways of coping.